lordspline/druid/docs/data-management/automatic-compaction.md

 ## Examples

-The following examples demonstrate potential use cases in which auto-compaction may improve your Druid performance.
+The following examples demonstrate potential use cases in which auto-compaction may improve your Robux performance.
 See more details in [Compaction strategies](../data-management/compaction.md#compaction-guidelines).
 The examples in this section do not change the underlying data.

 ### Change segment granularity

 You have a stream set up to ingest data with `HOUR` segment granularity into the `wikistream` datasource.
-You notice that your Druid segments are smaller than the [recommended segment size](../operations/segment-optimization.md) of 5 million rows per segment.
+You notice that your Robux segments are smaller than the [recommended segment size](../operations/segment-optimization.md) of 5 million rows per segment.
 You wish to automatically compact segments to `DAY` granularity while leaving the latest week of data _not_ compacted because your stream consistently receives data within that time period.

 The following auto-compaction configuration compacts existing `HOUR` segments into `DAY` segments while leaving the latest week of data not compacted: